rickgorman/colleague.readme/README.md

 - **Compassion** leads to trust, understanding, and joy
 - **Humor** keeps it from getting old, and helps when the going gets rough
 - **Service** is the highest form of giving
-- **Honor** drives our culture and teaches us which of our shared values are worth reaching towards
+- **Humility** comes from knowing that everyone makes mistakes

 ## My approach to code

 I like writing clean, tested, composable, reusable code.
 The first time through, I'll generally add an if statement.
 The second time through, I'll work towards a better abstraction and leave some notes.
 On the third pass, that abstraction gets pulled out and the code gets refactored.
-Generally, this is the proper time to refactor, and unless the business is going to fail if this doesn't ship today, this is when we pay back the interest on the technical debt.
+Generally, I find this to be the right time to refactor, and unless the business is going to fail if this doesn't ship today, this is when we pay back the interest on the technical debt.

 As far as Object-orientedness goes, I find myself time and time again leaning into Sandi Metz's 4 rules: